 You're in the right place.

-With big players like Orkin, Terminix, Rentokil, Arrow, and Massey buying pest control businesses left and right, and businesses selling for the highest prices on record, it's hard not to consider selling if you own a pest control business.
+With big players like Orkin, Terminix, Rentokil, Arrow, and Massey buying pest control businesses left and right, and businesses selling for the highest prices on record, it's good to learn what it takes to sell a pest control business.

 This post contains useful information on how to price your pest control business and increase it's value before you sell.

 ○ 3 or 4 x SDE + inventory

 Sellers Discretionary Earnings (SDE): SDE represents the total financial benefit an owner receives from their business.
 Expenses such as officer’s salary, benefits, depreciation, and other situational items such as rent or utilities are added back into your net profit before taxes.
 The goal is to quantify the total financial benefit your company provides.
 You can learn how to calculate your SDE here.

 Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA): EBITDA is like SDE, but it’s usually used to value larger businesses (over $2,000,000 in revenue).
 One of the major differences between SDE and EBITDA is that EBITDA does not add back the officer’s salary.
 Instead, EBITDA assumes that the buyer is not going to be an owner operator, meaning a market-rate salary to replace the owner must be added back into the operating expenses.
 Businesses price using EBITDA also pull a higher multiple.

 How NOT to Value a Pest Control Business

 - ○ 80-90% of sales + Inventory